albertz/png-db/README.md

 But what I am doing is based on rectangular blocks in the image.
 So I am able to get much bigger chunks of data which is repetitive.

+Something like what is done in video compressions methods like H264: This might actually be a very good idea.
+And it should be possible to just add it now to my current method.

 Tools
 =====